This post may contain affiliate links which won’t change your price but will share some commission.

 Notes

-- I recommend taking the raw steaks out of the refrigerator about 30-40 minutes before you are going to cook them.
+- Remove steaks from the refrigerator about 30-40 minutes before cooking them.
 Liberally salt and pepper them on both sides and let them sit on a plate on the countertop.
 Salt them slightly again on both sides before cooking.

 Boursin adds such a rich texture and deep flavor.
 I love it!